 Reaching the top of the escalators, I entered the air train.
 For once, I too felt like a lost puppy dog.
 With great confusion, I asked a friendly Texan, “Excuse me, is this the right way to gate D14?
 She smiled and said, “Yes, this is the right train.
 It goes in a circular loop around DFW.

 Fortunately for me, my terminal was at the end of the loop (not).
 I listened to melancholy 90’s music.
-The train looped around every terminal.
+The train looped around every terminal possible.
 Round orange lights shined brightly every time; the train arrived at another riveting terminal.
 My New York neurosis levels rose to extreme highs.
 This was a true fete, which could only be accomplished outside the five boroughs.

 “Goodbye burritos from Las Casuelas,” said I. ” Guess, it’s Applebee’s at DFW for me.
 Oy, airport food,” said I. “